If you are feeling unwell please call ahead and we can rebook your appointment.

 For more information on Coronavirus (COVID-19) please call the Coronavirus Health Information line on 1800 020 080 (24/7)

-headspace Newcastle offers young people aged 12-25 with short term support for mild-to-moderate difficulties.
-We can help with:
+We offer young people aged 12-25 with short term support for mild-to-moderate difficulties.

 - Tuesday: 9:00am - 7:00pm

 - Thursday: 9:00am - 5:00pm

 headspace Newcastle is operated by Hunter Primary Care.
 All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Hunter New England and Central Coast (HNECC LTD).